DominikStiller/ptinsight/app/docs/Kafka.md

 # Kafka

 Apache Kafka is used as event transport and storage backbone.
+Every topic only contains a single protobuf message type.

 ## Topics